mschaszberger/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 Sometimes many upstream systems might be using different naming conventions when uploading to the same bucket due to organizational constraints.
-In this case you have two options:
+In this case you have the following options:
+1. Provide an explicit destination table and destination regex in the load.json configuration file.
+   (see section "Providing Destination Table in a Config File")
 1. Try to write a very flexible regex that handles all of your naming conventions with lots of optional groups.
 [Regex101 is your friend!](https://regex101.com/)
 1. Create separate Pub/Sub notifications and separate deployment of the